Ae00526/robotics-final/README.md

 The user is also given the option to add the desired amount of obstacles on a set map size of 20mx20m, these obstacles are randomly placed.
 Recently added options for the user to decide whether a delay should be present and whether they want to display data of the distance and angle to the target and obstacles.

+The main inputs:

+  Robots initial X and Y position

+  Targets set X and Y coordinates

+  Number of randomly placed obstacles

+  User choice to see new computed distance and angle to the target and to the obstacles

+  User choice to have a delay for the data or not

 The main outputs:

   Distance of robot to target in metres